tyler-technologies-oss/forge-design-system/docs/components/table/table/table.md

 :::note
 The `<forge-table>` provides **basic data display and functionality** such as sorting, filtering, and selecting rows.
 It is not intended to be comprehensive or fully featured.

-If your team needs extensive data manipulation or editing capability, **a third-party table extension may be more appropriate.** See our guidance on [advanced tables](/assets/external-libraries/#advanced-table) under External library guidance.
 :::

 Tables display information in a way that's easy to scan, so that users can look for patterns and insights.
 They can be embedded in primary content, such as cards.